babonet13/HostYourNode/readme.md

 Organization of this repository
 -
 This repository provide ressources for both :
-* building the required components each node of the stack : Section "Docker" ("recipes" for building Docker images = Dockerfiles)
+* building the required components each node of the stack : Section " <A href="https://github.com/babonet13/HostYourNode/tree/master/Docker">Docker</A>" ("recipes" for building Docker images = Dockerfiles and associated files)
 * deploying the stack on a machine : Sections "deploy" (instructions and deployment scripts) and "fs" (configuration files)

 Remarks